PrototypeJam/AIAgentOrg/README.md

 This project is meant to demonstrate an approach to agent-based planning that can be extended and improved by the community.

-## Roadmap

-Some things I'm thinking about:

-* Adding Claude 3.7 as a model
-* Adding Perplexity for search
-* Adding agents as tools
-* Adding the traces to .log files or to their own files
-* FastAPI with static site front-end maybe on Vercel or Replit
-* Using endpoints to exchange JSON data between modules
-* Streaming with `Runner.run_streamed()` for real-time updates as plans develop

 ## Backlog

-Longer term tasks and feature ideas are tracked in [BACKLOG.md](BACKLOG.md).
+Project fixes, improvements, and feature ideas are tracked in [BACKLOG.md](BACKLOG.md).
 This backlog serves as a running to‑do list for contributors who want to follow or extend future work.

 ## License